Whether you’re a small gym or a large chain of gyms, your fitness marketing strategy is one of the most important parts of running your business.

 It’s a great tool for keeping your gym’s social media marketing on track and up-to-date.

-Sometimes the best marketers for your gym can be your members.
+Sometimes the best in gym advertising can be your members.
 If you provide excellent services and facilities and incentivize your members, you can create a gym referral program to get them to invite their family and friends.

 When your members refer a friend or family member to your gym and that new prospect becomes a member, you can reward them both so that they’re both more likely to keep referring people.